 Generally, why do we pay attention to the quality of the catalogue syndication?
 Gartner’s research shows that poor data quality is costing firms an estimated average of $8.8 million per year.

-As a customer can’t naturally touch, smell or experience a product in any way, it is retailers’ job to convey this information in product content.
-Rich product content, together with a successful multichannel strategy and accurate on-time syndication for product information, largely impact consumer’s decision.
+As a customer can’t naturally touch, smell or experience a product in any way, it is the retailers’ job to convey this information in product content.
+Rich product content, together with a successful multichannel strategy and accurate on-time syndication for product information, largely impact consumer’s decisions.
 To better understand what are rich syndicated product descriptions, consider reading a guide on writing product descriptions.

 What does a consumer expect when shopping?

 Nowadays, buyers are exceptionally information-thirsty.
 The shopping process itself becomes more complex: on a way to find an ultimate product, customers are using various channels & devices.
-Thus brands & retailers face the challenge of keeping up with such kind of demands.
-Failing to meet those puts a threat of just being ignored by the buyers, as well as missing the potential for increasing the company's sales.
+Thus brands & retailers face the challenge of keeping up with such kinds of demands.
+Failing to meet those puts a threat of just being ignored by the buyers, as well as missing the potential for increasing the company’s sales.

 Consumers are looking for flexibility.
 Brands and retailers have no choice but to be omnipresent.
 And no, your own web store is not enough.
 What are some other options then?
-First, take the already established global marketplaces like Amazon, Alibaba, eBay, Walmart, Google Express (which, in contrast to Amazon, for ex, gives a customer an opportunity to enter the specific brand’s store and search within it).
+First, take the already established global marketplaces like Amazon, Alibaba, eBay, Walmart, and Google Express (which, in contrast to Amazon, for ex, gives a customer an opportunity to enter the specific brand’s store and search within it).
 And do not pass by the smaller platforms, like Etsy and niche-focused like Zalando, Bonanza, etc.